joshuacline/windick/README.md

 - Customize with classic ascii themes straight from the 1970's, RGB or even the cha-cha!
 - No dependencies, Just $haZZam.cmd.
 - Recommended to use windows ISO's build 22000+.
 Always use official sources, unless you're trying to analyze malware. (vhdx-boot w/host-partition-lock is a great way to do this...)
 - Currently $haZZam is made of 100% batch, no embedded scripts of any kind.
-That mean no embedded:
+That means no embedded:
 -      · powershell · visualbasic · java · any type of encoding or obfuscation.
 - This program should always be in its raw and readable form, a .CMD file.
 Which can be easily viewed and edited in notepad.
 - The possibility exists for malacious entities to modify this program into something truly nightmarish.